Mapita/Canary/docs/api.md

 ### test

-Add a test.
+Add an individual test.
 Tests are added to test groups.
-This results in a test hierarchy, where the created test is a child of the test group it was added to.
+This results in a test tree, or hierarchy, where the test created in this way is a child of the test group it was added to.

-It is possible to add a test as a child of another test, instead of a test group; however, this is not a recommended practice.

 **Arguments:** `({string} name, {function} body)` _or_ `({function} body)`

+If the body function returns a `Promise`, then when the test is run Canary will wait to see if the promise is resolved or rejected before completing the test and progressing to the next one.
+(A resolved promise indicates that this part of the test ran without errors and a rejected promise is handled the same as an unhandled thrown error.)

+When the body function is called, both `this` and the first argument will refer to the test to which the function belongs.

 **Returns:** The newly-created `CanaryTest` instance.